richchapler/AzureSolutionsDocumentation/docs/Data_Surface_CognitiveSearch.md

 ## Use Case
 This solution considers the following requirements:

-* "We have archived a significant amount of rich, historical data from a soon-to-be deprecated solution"
+* "We used Data Explorer to capture a significant amount of rich, historical data from a soon-to-be-deprecated, on-prem database"
 * "We want to help business users search this data asset"

 ## Required Infrastructure